 Emeritus Fellow and Emeritus Member is open to anyone holding these memberships in the national organization (American College of Sports Medicine).

-ARTICLE IV - The Executive Board of the Chapter shall consist of the President, the Past-President, the President-Elect, the Treasurer, the Information Manager, two student members (one regional and one national representative), the Regional Chapters Committee Representative, and three Members-at-Large (Clinical, Fitness, and Research).
+ARTICLE IV - The Executive Board of the Chapter shall consist of the President, the Past-President, the President-Elect, the Treasurer, the Executive Director, two student members (one regional and one national representative), the Regional Chapters Committee Representative, and three Members-at-Large (Clinical, Fitness, and Research).
 The President or, in the President’s absence, the President-Elect, shall fill any vacancies on the Executive Board.

 ARTICLE V - The nominating committee, chaired by the Past President, shall make nominations for office.
 The nominating committee shall present to the membership a slate of officers who are members of the Northwest Chapter of the American College of Sports Medicine on or before the time of elections.
 Each nominee shall declare his/her willingness to serve.